letdatado/Sales_and_Marketing/README.md

 # Sales_and_Marketing
-Some EDA and other analysis I did on Sales and Marketing Data
+Some EDA and other analysis I have done  on Sales and Marketing Data